 I Wish I Read More

-Placing physics aside, it would be amazing to see dinosaurs and meet famous people.
-Teddy Roosevelt, Tesla, Columbus, Einstein, Creaser, and Pocahontas.
-How about having a beer with George Washington?
+Placing physics aside, seeing dinosaurs and meeting famous people like Teddy Roosevelt, Tesla, Columbus, Einstein, or Pocahontas would be amazing.
+How about having a beer with George Washington or showing Edison a smartphone?

-In the ’70s, my mother took us to the library, and I selected the typical books like the Hardy Boys.
-Unfortunately, I didn’t read beyond boy’s fiction and reading didn’t occupy much of my life.
-Part of the problem stems from the poor selection of 1970’s books.
-Another issue involved the tedious task of returning them.
+My biggest past-changing desire would be to read more.
+Growing up, my mother took us to the library, and I selected the typical books like the Hardy Boys.
+Unfortunately, I did not read beyond boy’s fiction.
+Part of the problem stemmed from the poor selection of seventies books, and another was the tedious task of returning them.

-Childhood is difficult, and the playground taught us more lessons than in the classroom.
+Childhood is complex, and the playground taught us more lessons than the classroom.
 How does a boy deal with the bully?
-How does that boy become the bully?
-How does a shy boy ask a pretty confident girl out on a date?
+How does a shy boy ask a pretty girl out on a date?
+How does a boy learn how to ride a bike?
+Those are all skills not contained in books.

 You’re the best -Bill